Verlander strikes out 12, Astros beat Rangers 4-3

 Rangers: RHP Edinson Volquez (right elbow sprain) is scheduled to throw a bullpen in Arizona on Saturday. … RHP Kyle Dowdy (right elbow impingement) allowed two runs on four hits in 2/3 innings in a relief outing Thursday as part of his rehabilitation assignment with Triple-A Nashville.

-Astros: RHP Brad Peacock (shoulder discomfort) might be able to start playing catch this weekend, manager A.J.
-Hinch said.
+Astros: RHP Brad Peacock (shoulder discomfort) might be able to start playing catch this weekend, Hinch said.
 Peacock was set to come off the injured list, but suffered a setback after throwing a bullpen session on Saturday.
 He has been out since late June. … INF Aledmys Díaz (hamstring) continued his rehabilitation assignment Friday night at Double-A Corpus Christi, while SS Carlos Correa (ribs) had the day off.

 UP NEXT

 RHP Ariel Jurado (5-5, 4.63 ERA) is scheduled to make his 21st appearance and 11th start of the season for the Rangers on Saturday.
 Jurado has allowed 11 runs over two innings in two July starts.
-Houston has not announced a starter.
+RHP Jose Urquidy (0-0, 10.50) will be recalled from Triple-A Round Rock to make the start for Houston.

 More AP baseball coverage: www.apnews.com/MLB and www.twitter.com/AP_Sports